statycc/pymwp/guide/example_infinite.md

 ```
 </details>

+Compared to the previous example, this program looks very similar.
-In this program we remove variable `X0` and change its usages, e.g., the loop condition and assignment inside the `while` loop.
+But we remove variable `X0` and change its usages: the loop condition and assignment inside the `while` loop.
 This example demonstrates how this seemingly small change impacts the analysis result.
-The example title obviously reveals the outcome, but let us see why.
+The page title obviously reveals the outcome, but let us see why.

 #### CLI Command